lubiteltv/hqt/README.md

 by PaylWinex

-This script for help you to use PySide with houdini.
+This script for help you to use PySide with Houdini.
 Main differences from default pyqt_houdini.py is:

   - opportunity to have several widgets open at the same time